Union County, Ohio: County seat

 After the organization of the county by the Ohio Legislature, Marysville was designated as the seat of Union County.
 The first recorded meeting of the commissioners was in 1820.
 Between 1835 and 1840, a courthouse was constructed.
-Eventually a new courthouse would be built in Marysville, dedicated on January 27, 1883.
+Eventually, a new courthouse would be built in Marysville, dedicated on January 27, 1883.
 This is the present courthouse today.

 In 1849, a county infirmary was authorized.
 The first county jail was a log structure that sat on the southside of East Center street, in the rear of the courthouse.
-Eventually a new jail was authorized by the commissioners and built in the 1870s.
-In 1878 the county purchased a 10-ton safe for the treasury, that eventually was moved into courthouse.
+Eventually, a new jail was authorized by the commissioners and built in the 1870s.
+In 1878, the county purchased a 10-ton safe for the treasury, that eventually was moved into courthouse.

 The first county fair was held in 1847 in Marysville, in the public square.
 In 1852, the Agriculture Society moved the fair to the current location, on the northside of town.
-The Bible Society was organized in 1830.
-On December 4, 1875, a group met at the courthouse in Marysville to organize the Union County Pioneer society.
-The original members were: Eliphas Burnham, George Snodgrass, John F. Sabine, William Porter, Tobias Beightler, Abraham Amrine, Samuel Reed, Ray G. Morse, Josiah Westlake, Josiah Reed, William.
-M. Robinson, Hiram Kent, Edward Powers, George Reed, Robert Graham, Samuel Gamble, A. A. Woodworth, George Mitchell, Taber Randall, Joseph Dodds, William Phillips, Thomas Snodgrass, Robert Snodgrass, A. P. Robinson, R. L. Partridge, and Hylas Sabine.

 In 1866, the Union County Teachers' Institute was organized in Marysville, with Franklin Wood serving at the first President.
 In 1882, the Normal School was organized by J.S.
 Wharton, which specialized in instructing future teachers.